m8rex/rumbas/README.md

   - [x] JME
   - [x] NumberEntry
   - [ ] Matrix
-  - [ ] PatternMatch
+  - [x] PatternMatch
   - [x] ChooseOne
   - [ ] ChooseSeveral
   - [ ] MatchChoicesWithAnswers
   - [x] GapFill
-  - [ ] Information
+  - [x] Information
   - [ ] Extension
 - [ ] Support for extensions in questions
   - [ ] Extensions are added to exam if they are used in the questions
 - [x] Support for variables in questions
   - [x] Specified in json
   - [x] Ungrouped
-  - [ ] Short representation as string or list
+  - [x] Short representation as string or list
-  - [ ] variable groups? -> will not be implemented, don't see the use case of it yet...
+  - [-] variable groups? -> will not be implemented, don't see the use case of it yet...
-  - [ ] variables test
+  - [x] variables test
 - [ ] Support for functions in questions
   - [ ] Specified in json
   - [ ] Specified as file